sybaik1/CodeComplex/README.md

 a.
 Single Numeric Input

-When only a number n is given as an input, calculate the time complexity proportional to n.
+When only a number $n$ is given as an input, calculate the time complexity proportional to $n$.

-Do the same for multiple variables.
-For example, when only n is given as an input, the variable used to denote the time complexity of the code is n.
+Do the same thing when there are two or more variables.
+For instance, when only $n$ is given as an input, the variable used to denote the time complexity of a code is $n$.

 b.
 Multiple Numeric Inputs

-When n and m numeric instances are given as inputs, calculate the time complexity proportional to the one with higher complexity.
+When a number $n$ and $m$ numeric instances are given as inputs, calculate the time complexity proportional to the one with higher complexity.

-For example, if m = n^2, compute the complexity of the code with m.
-If the implemented algorithm runs in O(n^2) = O(m), it belongs to the linear complexity class.
+For instance, when $m=n^2$, we compute the complexity of a code with $m$.
+If the implemented algorithm runs in $O(n^2)=O(m)$, it belongs to the linear complexity class.

 c.
 Constant Inputs

-If the input is given as constant values, the complexity of the code belongs to the constant class.
+If the input is given as constant values, the complexity of a given code also belongs to the constant class.

-For instance, if an algorithm problem states that exactly 3 numeric values are given as inputs, and the solution code only uses a constant number of operations, the code belongs to the constant complexity class.
+For instance, if an algorithm problem states that exactly 3 numeric values are given as inputs, the solution code only uses the constant number of operations.
+Therefore, the code belongs to the constant class.

 3. Input Constraints

-Consider cases where the code utilizes the input constraints of the problem.
-For example, if the input is given as n ≤ a, the code can use the fixed value a instead of n.
+Consider the case where the code utilizes the input constraints of the problem.
+When the input is given by $n\le a$, the code can use the fixed value $a$ in the problem instead of using $n$.
 Mark these codes as unsuitable.

 4. Built-in Library Usage

 Consider built-in libraries used in the algorithm (e.g., HashMap, sort, etc.) when calculating the time complexity of the entire code.

-For instance, given n numeric instances as inputs, if an algorithm uses O(n) iterations of a built-in sort algorithm, the time complexity for the algorithm is O(n^2 ∗ log(n)).
+For instance, given n numeric instances as inputs, if an algorithm uses $O(n)$ iterations of a built-in sort algorithm, the time complexity for the algorithm is $O(n^2 ∗ log(n))$.

 5. Unreachable Code